UPPMAX/UPPMAX-documentation/docs/software/whisper.md

     **Total audio length in hours**: [give a rough average if transcribing files in bulk, rounding up to nearest hour]

-    **Language used in recordings (leave blank for autodetection)**: If your language of choice is unavailable, check the "Languages available" list for its availability and [contact support](https://supr.naiss.se/support/).
+    **Language used in recordings (leave blank for autodetection)**: If you have multiple languages in the selected recordings or you are unsure about the spoken language, leave it blank.
+If your language of choice is unavailable in the drop down, check the "Languages available" list for its availability and [contact support](https://supr.naiss.se/support/).

     **Select whether to transcribe or translate (english only)**: 'Transcribe' [for language X -> language X].
 'Translate' [for language X -> English].